richmahn/en_tn/gen/front/intro.md

 #### How does Genesis present sin and evil? ####

-Ancient Near Eastern societies, like many societies today, view sin and disasters of all kinds as if they were physical dirt or rottenness that could spread among people, throughout their communities, and even their land.
+Genesis speaks of sin and evil as if they were physical dirt or rottenness that spread among people, communities, and even their land.
+Many societies today also think of sin and evil in this way.
 As a result, many societies have very little trouble understanding the Genesis account of how sin was introduced into the world.

 These societies also assume that the way to stop the spread of evil is to perform sacrifices.
 For this reason, many societies still today easily understand the reason for the animal sacrifices of which Genesis speaks.